-- (b) Dividends and Other Distributions. - (i) Subject to the rights of holders of any series of Preferred Stock, the holders of Class A Common Stock and Class C Common Stock shall share ratably in all dividends as may from time to time be declared by the Board of Directors in respect of the Common Stock out of the assets of the Corporation legally available for the payment thereof at such times and in such amounts as the Board of Directors in its discretion shall determine. - (ii) Except as provided in clause (b)(iii) below with respect to stock dividends, dividends and other distributions of cash or property may not be declared or paid on the Class B Common Stock or Class D Common Stock. - (iii) In no event will any stock dividends, stock splits, reverse stock splits, combinations of stock, reclassifications or recapitalizations be declared or made on any of the Class A Common Stock, the Class B Common Stock, the Class C Common Stock or the Class D Common Stock, unless contemporaneously therewith, the shares of Class A Common Stock, Class B Common Stock, Class C Common Stock and Class D Common Stock at the time outstanding are treated in the same proportion and the same manner.
-Stock dividends with respect to Class B Common Stock may only be paid with Class B Common Stock.
+- (b) Dividends and Other Distributions. - (i) Subject to the rights of holders of any series of Preferred Stock, the holders of Class A Common Stock and Class C Common Stock shall share ratably in all dividends as may from time to time be declared by the Board of Directors in respect of the Common Stock out of the assets of the Corporation legally available for the payment thereof at such times and in such amounts as the Board of Directors in its discretion shall determine. - (ii) Except as provided in clause (b)(iii) below with respect to stock dividends, dividends and other distributions of cash or property may not be declared or paid on the Class B Common Stock or Class D Common Stock. - (iii) In no event will any stock dividends, stock splits, reverse stock splits, combinations of stock, reclassifications or recapitalizations be declared or made on any of the Class A Common Stock, the Class B Common Stock or the Class D Common Stock, unless contemporaneously therewith, the shares of Class A Common Stock, Class B Common Stock, Class C Common Stock and Class D Common Stock at the time outstanding are treated in the same proportion and the same manner.
+Stock dividends with respect to Class B Common Stock may only be paid with Class D Common Stock.
 Stock dividends with respect to Class D Common Stock may only be paid with Class D Common Stock. - (c) Liquidation, Dissolution or Winding Up.
-In the event of any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Corporation, after payment or provision for payment of the debts and other liabilities of the Corporation and of the preferential and other amounts, if any, to which the holders of Preferred Stock shall be entitled, the holders of all outstanding shares of Class A Common Stock and Class C Common Stock shall be entitled to receive the remaining assets of the Corporation available for distribution ratably in proportion to the number of shares of Class A Common Stock and Class C Common Stock held by each such stockholder.
-Except as otherwise provided in this Article FOUR and except for their right to receive payment for the par value of their shares of Class B Common Stock and Class D Common Stock, the holders of shares of Class B Common Stock and Class D Common Stock shall not be entitled to receive any assets of the Corporation in the event of any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Corporation. - (d) Retirement of Class B Common Stock and Class D Common Stock.
-In the event that, pursuant to that certain Amended and Restated Exchange Agreement, dated as of the date hereof May 14, 2015, and as assigned on August 31, 2018 (the "Exchange Agreement"), by and among NRG Clearway Energy, Inc. Group LLC (formerly Zephyr Renewables LLC), a Delaware eorporation ("NRG limited liability company ("CEG"), Clearway Energy LLC (formerly NRG Yield LLC), a Delaware limited liability company ("Yield Clearway LLC") and the Corporation, NRG CEG or its permitted transferees or assignees exchange a Class B unit of Yield Clearway LLC for a share of Class A Common Stock or Class D unit of Yield Clearway LLC for a share of Class C Common Stock, an equivalent number of outstanding shares of Class B Common Stock or Class D Common Stock, respectively, shall be subject to mandatory redemption at a price per share equal to its per share par value and thereupon shall automatically and without further action on the part of the Corporation or any holder of Class B Common Stock or Class D Common Stock, as applicable, or other series of stock of the Corporation be cancelled and retired. - (e) Preemptive Rights.
+In the event of any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Corporation, after payment or provision for payment of the debts and other liabilities of the Corporation and of the preferential and other amounts, if any, to which the holders of Preferred Stock shall be entitled, the holders of all outstanding shares of Class A Common Stock and Class C Common Stock and Class C Common Stock shall be entitled to receive the remaining assets of the Corporation available for distribution ratably in proportion to the number of shares of Class A Common Stock and Class C Common Stock held by each such stockholder.
+Except as otherwise provided in this Article FOUR and except for their right to receive payment for the par value of their shares of Class B Common Stock and Class D Common Stock, the holders of shares of Class B Common Stock and Class D Common S - (d) Retirement of Class B Common Stock and Class D Common Stock.
+In the event that, pursuant to that certain Amended and Restated Exchange Agreement, dated as of the date hereof May 14, 2015, and as assigned on August 31, 2018 (the "Exchange Agreement"), by and among NRG Clearway Energy, The: Group LLC (formerly Renewables LLC), a Delaware corporation ("NRG limited liability company ("Yeld Clearway Energy LLC") and the Corporation, NRG CEG or its permitted transferees or assignees exchange a Class B unit of Yeld Clearway LLC for a share of Class C Common Stock or Class D unit of Yeld Clearway LLC for a share of Class C Common Stock, an equivalent number of outstanding shares of Class B Common Stock or Class D Common - (e) Preemptive Rights.
 Except as otherwise provided in this Article FOUR, no holder of Common Stock shall have any preemptive, conversion or other rights to subscribe for additional shares with respect to the Common Stock or any other securities of the Corporation, or to any obligations convertible (directly or indirectly) into securities of the Corporation, whether now or hereafter authorized.